RohinJ444/netcdf-merge-server/README.md

 Keep this terminal running.

-### 3. Try the server with curl
+### 3. Optional: try the server with your own files using curl

-In a second terminal, use your own NetCDF-4 files or generated fixtures.
-Replace the placeholder paths below with the files you want to upload.
+If you want to test the server manually with your own NetCDF-4 files, open a second terminal and replace the placeholder paths below with the files you want to upload.

 Upload `part_a`: